davidskdds/BEV-SLD/README.md

 The poses are provided in `gt_poses/mcd`.

 # Configuration
-We provide `.yaml` files that can be used for training/test configurations.
+All configuration files are provided as `.yaml` files under `config/`.

-In addition, parameters can also be set using argparse. argparse parameters overwrite `.yaml` parameter settings.
+- Each .yaml defines paths, hyperparameters, and dataset settings.
-Before preprocessing can start, the rosbag file paths have to be added.
+- Command-line arguments (via `argparse`) override `.yaml` parameters.
-Therefore add the path where the downloaded rosbag is to your `.yaml` file.
+- Before preprocessing, ensure the bag_path parameter points to the correct rosbag file.

-E.g. in `config/mcd_ntu_day_01_map.yaml` change the parameter bag_path to your rosbag path.
+For e.g. the mapping sequence settings in `config/mcd_ntu_day_01_map.yaml` change the parameter `bag_path` to your rosbag path.

 # Preprocessing
-First, we extract .pcd point clouds from the rosbags:
+Convert ROS bag data to `.pcd` point clouds:
 `python extract_pcs_rosbag.py --config config/mcd_ntu_day_01_map.yaml`

-Then, bev images and global coordinate maps are generated and saved as .tif images:
+Create BEV images and global coordinate maps (saved as `.tif` files):
 `python create_bev_images_and_coord_maps.py --config config/mcd_ntu_day_01_map.yaml`

 The preprocessing steps have to be performed only once for each dataset sequence.

 # Training
-To start the training on the mapping sequence, simply enter:
+To train the BEV-SLD model on the mapping sequence, run:
 `python train.py --config config/mcd_ntu_day_01_map.yaml`